libbymiller/mozfest/INSTALL.md

 reboot

 What should happen is that a protected network called mozstalker should come up.
-If you connect to it and go to http://10.0.0.200:7070, you shoudl see a blank page.
+If you connect to it and go to http://10.0.0.200:7070, you should see a blank page, which should update when there's an emitter around.
+Logs are in /var/log/radiodan/adhoc.log